dalehassinger/Blog/use-vcenter-tags-to-maintain-vm-storage-placement/index.md

 ---

 ###### Code to verify that each VM is located in the correct DataStore Cluster based in vCenter TAG:
+* The code gets all the DataStore Cluster VMware vCenter TAGs.
+* The code then gets all VMs assigned a TAG and verifies that the VM is located in the correct DataStore Cluster.
+* If the VM is NOT located in the DataStore Cluster that matches the vCenter TAG, it moves the VM to the correct DataStore Cluster.
 * include code to connect to vCenter

 ```PowerShell